meganland/INFOTC-1600-MARKDOWN-TUTORIAL/emojis.md

 # Emojis

+Just for fun, the next lesson will be on emojis.
 Emojis are a fun way to express yourself in text.
 Luckily, they are very simple in Markdown!
 Simply put down a colon ( : ) and type any word related to your search.
-A suggestion list will then drop down and you can click your desired emoji!
+This is called an emoji shortcode.
+In GitHub, a suggestion list will then drop down and you can click your desired emoji!

 Example: